fs-c/node-royalroadl-api/README.md

 ## FictionService

-All methods of the FictionService return a Promise resolving to a `Fiction`, which looks like this:
+All methods of the FictionService return a Promise resolving to a `Fiction`.

 ```typescript
 interface Fiction {